KoBeWi/Godot-Text-Database/README.md

 Most people, when thinking about data storage, they use JSON.
 Of course there are other formats, but this is the only one that Godot supports.
 But there's another - ConfigFile.
 It's a Godot's custom text format inspired by INI files.
 Your `export.cfg` is stored in this format, also `.tscn` and `.tres` files have very similar structure.
 Why is better than JSON?
 - It has proper integer support, so e.g. you don't get unexpected results when using loaded data in a `match` statement.
 - Actually, it supports any Godot's native Variant type.
-You can store e.g. Vector2s in your ConfigFiles
+You can store e.g. Vector2s in your ConfigFiles.
 - It supports comments.
 You can conveniently comment-out parts of data or annotate it.
+- It also supports trailing commas.
 - The syntax is way better.
 Just compare this JSON:
 ```JSON
 [